 Grand Marais was founded by fur traders, loggers and fishermen and still is the favorite spot of die-hard outdoors people, especially cross-country skiers.
 It’s also the beginning of the Gunflint Trail and one of the gateways to the Boundary Waters Canoe Area Wilderness.

 Hiking around here, especially around the Devil Track, Kadunce and Brule rivers, is the most dramatic of the shore.
-For more, see Charismatic Grand Marais.
+For more, see Four seasons of Grand Marais.

 Few venture beyond Grand Marais, but those who do will be rewarded.
 Two centuries ago, Grand Portage was a fur-trading metropolis, and Grand Portage National Monument re-creates its colorful past in and around a reconstructed stockade.

 Next door, ferries leave for Isle Royale National Park, one of the nation's best backpacking destinations.
 For more, see Life on the Grand Portage.